Tanmay0215/Finance-Portfolio/README.md

 ## Usage

-1. Navigate to the registration page to create a new account.
+1. Navigate to the registration page to create a new account or log in if you already have one.
-2. Log in with your credentials.
-3. Start adding your financial assets to your portfolio.
-4. View your portfolio dashboard to see current values and performance.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-Please make sure to update tests as appropriate.
+2. Explore the dashboard to get an overview of your net worth and asset allocations.
+3. Navigate to the Crypto section to view market data and details for various cryptocurrencies.
+4. Manage your portfolio by adding, viewing, or updating your financial assets.
+5. Utilize the AI Chatbot (accessible via a chat button) to:
+    *   Ask questions about your portfolio.
+    *   Get insights into your investments.
+    *   Receive financial recommendations and market overviews.